MoiseRousseau/Salome-PFLOTRAN-Interface/README.md

 1. Click on `Mesh/SMESH plugins/Salome-PFLOTRAN-Interface/Export mesh to PFLOTRAN`
 2. Select the mesh you want to export by clicking `Select` and select the mesh in Salome object browser
 3. If you want to export group as PFLOTRAN regions, click on the corresponding checkbox and use to +/- push-button to add or remove groups.
 You can provide region name by changing the `Name` cell value
-4. Select the desired output format and grid format (note explicit grid format with HDF output is not implemented in PFLOTRAN yet).
+4. Select the desired output format and grid format (note explicit grid format with HDF5 output is not implemented in PFLOTRAN yet).
 5. Provide an output file
+6. If output format is HDF5, you may like to compress the output to reduce the size of your HDF5 mesh.
+In this case, HDF5 library in PETSC and in Salome need to be compiled with the zlib library.
+Compression could reduce mesh size by a 10 factor in a 300K elements mesh.
 6. Press `OK` to start the exportation.

 Note: if you use the explicit grid format, the plugin also create another file called `..._Domain.h5`.
 This is intended to be used with the Python script `pflotran_explicit_binder.py`, and to allow proper visualization of your simulation.